Moong Dal Payasam (Stovetop + Instant Pot)

 Instant Pot Moong Dal Payasam

-Fun fact – While the Mangaloreans, particularly the Tulu-speaking community call it payasa, the rest of the states in southern India call it payasam.
-It is also commonly known as Paruppu payasam.
+Fun fact – While the Mangaloreans, particularly the Tulu-speaking community, call it payasa, the rest of the states in southern India call it payasam.
+And yes, our signature touch?
+A hint of sabudana, making our version just a tad different!

 Why you’ll love this recipe

-I like this recipe for multiple reasons – it is pretty straightforward and very hard to goof up so if you are new to the kitchen and looking for a go-to dessert, moong dal payasa is the way to go.
+I like this recipe because it is straightforward and hard to goof up.
+If you are new to the kitchen and looking for a go-to dessert, moong dal payasa is the way to go.

-1. Easy to make and is ready in less than 20 minutes.
+2. It’s quick to make and can be prepared in less than 20 minutes.

 An overheat shot of Instant Pot Moong Dal Payasam